tmcphillips/openrefine-provenance/notes/2019-05-15 Exercise data model with a column name change.md

 -   **Problem:**  Provenance queries must be able to access past states of the data set.
 **Solution:** Design a model that is add-only.
 If all information added to the database is immutable, and never deleted then in principle it may be possible to access previous states of the data set.

+- **Problem:**  A data cleaning workflow may work on different parts of a data set concurrently for both conceptual and performance reasons.
+The history of operations should be independent for each part worked on separately.
+**Solution:**  Associate the cells, columns, and rows of a single data set with one or array; have data cleaning operations work on these arrays; and separately model and record the slicing and fusion of arrays during the workflow.

 ### Datalog model - Version 1
 ```prolog